22Ifeoma22/automation-must-serve-humans/modules/governance-failure-analysis/deloitte-llm-hallucination-case/README.md

 - No enforced source grounding (no RAG  whitelist corpus)
 - No automated citation quote validators
 - Inadequate human fact-check and sign-off
-- Missing provenance/audit trail of prompts and sources
+- Missing provenance audit trail of prompts and sources

 ## Controls That Prevent This
 - Retrieval-Augmented Generation (**RAG**) from a verified corpus only